chimmelb/fun-node-homework/readme.md

 3. If valid, storing to DB
 4. Response to client

 Make sure `package.json` file is getting created by starting with `npm init`.
 You can use a server package (Express, Restify, actionhero, Sails, etc), and whatever other `npm` packages you'd like, or none at all.

 You do **not** need to use NodeJS templating engines (Jade, EJS, Handlebars, etc).
 Either statically serve the client web page files, or do not serve them at all and I will just open index.html from the file system while running the web server.

 Remember this is a *simple* web server.

 #### Included Files

+* `readme.md` - This file

+* `db.js` - use this file as your data access in the server, as if it was a valid Node package that could send commands to a database.
+Example would be like:

+    ```
+    var db = require('./db.js')
+    // ... later ...
+        db.store(sequenceString, callbackFunction)
+    ```
-Along with this `readme.md`, use the included `db.js` as your data access layer.
-No need to connect to a real database, but do note a successful store will take 1000ms (time to upgrade the DB service!).
+     No need to connect to a real database, but **do note** NodeJS is asynchronous, continuing only when that `callback` is called.
+A successful store will take 1000ms (time to upgrade the database!).
 Make sure your "success path" utilizes this file.

     Use this file un-edited.
-Something like `var dao = require('./db.js');` This will simulate calling into 3rd party library for a data storage function.
+This will simulate calling into 3rd party library for a data storage function.

 #### Use Case